Iterated Graph Systems (I): random walks and diffusion limits: Diffusion limits on metric spaces

 \begin{theorem} Assume $\dimresis(\Xi)>0$.
 For every $x\in \mathscr V$,

 For $\mu_{\Xi_{\mathrm M}}$-almost every $x\in \mathscr V^\infty$,

 \end{theorem}

 \begin{proof} By Theorem~\ref{thm:sec32_brownian_motion}, we have $q_t^\Xi(x,y)=p_t^\Xi(x,y)$.
 Hence the two spectral dimensions agree wherever the limit exists.
 The formulas then follow from Theorem~\ref{thm:diffusion-spectral}.
-The final identity is just the Einstein relation $\dimwalk(\Xi)=\dimbox(\Xi)+\dimresis(\Xi)$ from Section~2. \end{proof}
+The final identity is just the Einstein relation $\dimwalk(\Xi)=\dimbox(\Xi)+\dimresis(\Xi)$ from Section~\ref{sec:random_walks}. \end{proof}

-\begin{remark} The sign of $\dimresis(\Xi)$ separates EIGS into three qualitatively different regimes.
+\begin{remark} The sign of $\dimresis(\Xi)$ separates EIGS into three qualitatively different regimes, matching the trichotomy of Subsection~\ref{subsec:main_results}.

-If $\dimresis(\Xi)=0$, the effective resistance across a macroscopic cell stays of order one when every microscopic edge has unit resistance.
+If $\dimresis(\Xi)=0$ (the Hambly--Kumagai regime), the effective resistance across a macroscopic cell stays of order one when every microscopic edge has unit resistance.
 This is the regime represented by the diamond hierarchical lattice, and Hambly and Kumagai construct the limiting diffusion directly from the renormalised Dirichlet energy \cite{hambly2010diffusion}.

-If $\dimresis(\Xi)<0$, the effective resistance across a macroscopic cell tends to zero in the unit-resistance network.
+If $\dimresis(\Xi)<0$ (the superconducting regime), the effective resistance across a macroscopic cell tends to zero in the unit-resistance network.
 After renormalisation, one keeps the macroscopic resistance of order one, but the resistance of a single microscopic edge diverges.
 This is incompatible with the resistance-form construction used above.
+The name superconducting refers to the unit-resistance network: every edge has resistance one, and the vanishing of the two-terminal resistance is emergent in the limit; it is unrelated to conductor--superconductor mixtures in the percolation literature, where some bonds carry literally zero resistance.

-If $\dimresis(\Xi)>0$, the effective resistance across a macroscopic cell diverges in the unit-resistance network.
+If $\dimresis(\Xi)>0$ (the Brownian regime), the effective resistance across a macroscopic cell diverges in the unit-resistance network.
 After renormalisation, each microscopic edge has vanishing resistance, while each macroscopic cell has resistance of order one.
 This is the standard resistance-form regime.
 Theorem~\ref{thm:sec32_resistance_metric} shows that the resistance and natural metrics induce the same topology on $\Xi_{\mathrm M}$, so it is natural that the diffusion and Brownian spectral dimensions agree in this regime. \end{remark}

 \begin{example} Consider again the two-coloured EIGS of Figure~\ref{fig:two_colour}.
-From Example \ref{example:two_colour_1} we have known $\dimbox$, $\dimdeg$, $\dimresis$ and $\dimwalk$.
+From Example~\ref{example:two_colour_1} we have known $\dimbox$, $\dimdeg$, $\dimresis$ and $\dimwalk$.
 Applying Theorem~\ref{thm:diffusion-spectral}, we obtain that for every \(x\in \mathscr V\),

 Also, for \(\mu_{\Xi_{\mathrm M}}\)-almost every \(x\in \mathscr V^\infty\),

 Therefore, the two-coloured EIGS has diffusion spectral dimension approximately \(1.1160\) at finite-born points and approximately \(1.8877\) at \(\mu_{\Xi_{\mathrm M}}\)-almost every point of \(\mathscr V^\infty\). \end{example}